/

 - Polarization: Linear, vertical/horizontal or 2x45°

-Key features of 2.4 GHz panel antennas:
+Advantages of 2.4 GHz parabolic antennas:

 -